Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <figcaption> Figure 4.
 LAS Data from a Distance and LAS Data up close. </figcaption>
 </figure> <br>

 <p> To use this LAS data with elevation and raster functions, it needs to be transformed into a proper LAS dataset.
 Lookup "Create LAS Dataset" in the toolbox.
 Input the LAS data -- the rest of the options can be left as default.
 As a side note, if you had multiple LAS files, they could be input and turned into one large LAS dataset.
-Technically we could create a LAS dataset for all of downtown Bowling Green -- it would just be time consuming to do so. </p> <br>
+Technically we could create a LAS dataset for all of downtown Bowling Green -- it would just be time consuming to do so.
+Create the LAS Dataset. </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/sRBNlZv.jpeg" alt="Creating LAS Dataset" style="width:100%;max-width:625px">
 <figcaption> Figure 5.
 Creating an LAS Dataset   </figcaption>
 </figure> <br>

+<p> Take some time to look at the LAS Dataset options (LAS Dataset Layer, Data, Classification).
+They appear at the top ribbon when the LAS Dataset is selected in the table of contents.
+Most noteworthy are the "LAS Dataset Layer" options: here, the density of the LAS points can be altered, as well as the symbology and LAS Point parameters.
+The symbology settings can be altered to display different point, surface, and line options -- take some time to observe how these settings display different kinds of information about the physical landscape.
+"LAS Points" refers the classification of the LIDAR data: these classifications can include all elevations (including building and tree tops), only ground elevations, or specific criteria.
+For "Data", Notice that there are numerous different options for analyses here: information on concepts or objects such as power lines, buildings, statistics, area and volume, outliers, surface derivatives, and visibility can be created here.    </p> <br>

 <h3> List of Figures and Tables </h3> <br>